 Brownie Baked Alaska

-What a showstopper!
 This brownie baked Alaska combines a homemade brownie base with your favorite ice cream flavor (like mint chocolate chip); then you’ll smother it with toasted marshmallow meringue.
-A truly memorable and impressive treat!
+I also have a baked Alaska-inspired recipe on the cover and inside my cookbook, Sally’s Baking 101.

 Homemade Bagels